-Angell Animal Medical Center has partnered with Essex North Shore Agricultural and Technical School (Essex Tech) in Danvers, Massachusetts to create Angell at Essex, a not-for-profit veterinary clinic dedicated to providing quality veterinary care, including deeply discounted services for qualified low-income families.
-This new clinic will open its doors in September 2019.
+Angell Animal Medical Center has partnered with Essex North Shore Agricultural and Technical School (Essex Tech) in Danvers, Massachusetts to create Angell at Essex, a not-for-profit veterinary clinic dedicated to providing quality veterinary care to the general public, including deeply discounted services for qualified low-income families.
+The new clinic opened its doors in December 2019.

-Additionally, Angell at Essex will serve as a rigorous academic training program for students enrolled in the Veterinary Science program at Essex Tech.
-The Veterinary Science program will provide experiential training available through the on-site veterinary clinic overseen by Angell clinicians.
+Additionally, Angell at Essex serves as a rigorous academic training program for students enrolled in the Veterinary Science program at Essex Tech.
+The Veterinary Science program provides clinical training available through the on-site veterinary clinic overseen by Angell clinicians.

 Angell at Essex Services

-Angell at Essex will welcome all pet owners, and will reserve a portion of appointment times for discounted services.
+Angell at Essex welcomes all pet owners and reserves a portion of appointment times for discounted services.
 For those interested in discounted services at Angell at Essex, clients must financially qualify by presenting a photo ID and one of the following:

 The person whose name is on the card or documents must be present (i.e., they can’t send a relative or friend).
 The only exception is a spouse with the same last name and address.

-The clinic will be open weekdays from 7:45am-4:00pm throughout the year.
-The clinic will not provide overnight care, specialty service care, nor 24/7 emergency service as Angell’s Boston and Waltham facilities do, but will refer cases as appropriate to surrounding specialty veterinary referral hospitals.
+The clinic is open weekdays from 7:45am-4:00pm throughout the year.
+The clinic does not provide overnight care, specialty service care, nor 24/7 emergency service as Angell’s Boston and Waltham facilities do, but will refer cases as appropriate to surrounding specialty veterinary referral hospitals.